 HM Revenue & Customs could use its “care and management” powers to reach a compromise with taxpayers facing the 2019 loan charge and avoid resorting to bankruptcy proceedings, a tax expert told members of Parliament.

 “My personal viewpoint is that HMRC does have discretion to enter into a settlement arrangement with these individuals,” Chartered Institute of Taxation President Ray McCann told the House of Commons Treasury Subcommittee on December 10, in response to questions about the retroactive charge.
-My news story for Tax Notes (paywall), December 11:
+My news story for Tax Notes (paywall), December 11, also published in the December 17 edition of Tax Notes International:

 HMRC Discretion Is Key to Resolving Loan Charge Dispute, MPs Told